-BTRC carried out an audit of the information system of Grameenphone from April 2011 and issued a letter on 3 October 2011 claiming an amount of BDT 30,341,108,581 on various grounds.
-Grameenphone during and after the audit clarified to both BTRC and auditors appointed by BTRC that those observations were framed on wrong basis.
-Grameenphone disagrees to the claim made by BTRC and responded to the letter requesting BTRC to review the notice.
-Grameenphone also took the issue to the court and obtained a 'status quo' valid till disposal of the rule.
-It is to be noted that the appointment of the auditor by BTRC was declared illegal by the High Court Division which was later on upheld by the Appellate Division.
+From April 2011, BTRC carried out an information system audit of Grameenphone through BTRC's appointed auditor and issued a Notice to Grameenphone on 3 October 2011 claiming an amount of BDT 30,341,108,581 as outstanding dues on various categories.
+During and after the audit, Grameenphone clarified to both BTRC and their auditors, that those observations were framed on wrong basis.
+Thereafter, Grameenphone disagrees to the claim made by BTRC and responded to the letter requesting BTRC to withdraw the notice.
+Subsequently, Grameenphone filed a Title Suit before the learned Judge Court, Dhaka challenging the BTRC demand.
+In an Appeal arising out of the Title Suit, the Hon'ble High Court Division passed an order of status quo on the demand, which is effective till disposal of the matter at the Hon'ble High Court Division.

+It is to be noted that in a separate Writ Petition filed by another audit firm challenging the auditor appointment process of BTRC, the appointment of the said auditor by BTRC was declared illegal by the Hon'ble High Court Division for non-compliance with the relevant procurement laws which was later on upheld by the Hon'ble Appellate Division.